Thank You!

 Events and fundraisers help spread the word about our mission to make the pets of this community healthy and in happy homes.

 Fundraisers who do not comply with these guidelines do not have permission to use our name and logo in promotion.
 If previously granted, permission to publish our organization's name and logo is immediately revoked if a fundraiser has violated any of the agreed upon guidelines.
-We are grateful for everyone's desire to support homeless pets with a fundraiser, and we strive to provide the tools and information to do so effectively and ethically!
+We are grateful for everyone's desire to support homeless pets with a fundraiser or service project, and we strive to provide the tools and information to do so effectively and ethically!

 Send questions to our event coordinator, Elizabeth Young, elizabeth@cuhumane.org.